jadecobra/python_tdd_exercises/source/index.rst

 * repeat a chapter you like until you can do it from memory
 * try recreating the tests from memory or write new tests for a concept you are learning
 * try writing the solutions for the tests in chapters like the ``HOW TOs``
+* try adding tests for any ideas you get as you go through a chapter

 Table of Contents
 -----------------